Fiat: South America

-Fiat has long invested in South America, mainly in Brazil (where Fiat has been the market leader for many years) and in Argentina.
-They built their first Brazilian car plant in the Greater Belo Horizonte city of Betim in 1973, after initially assembling tractors there.
+FIAT has long invested in South America, mainly in Brazil (where FIAT has been the market leader for many years) and in Argentina.
+It built its first Brazilian car plant in the Greater Belo Horizonte city of Betim in 1973, after initially assembling tractors there.
 The Brazilian range is similar to the European one, with the addition of a special family which derives from a common platform (called "Project 178"): Palio, Siena, Palio Weekend and Strada.
 Recently a range of new models developed in Brazil has been launched: Pulse, Fiorino, Toro, Argo, and Mobi.
 Other European models are currently imported to Brazil: 500e, imported from Italy, and Cronos, imported from Argentina.

-Fiat sells in Brazil under the Fiat brand, European Fiat Professional light commercial vehicles as:
+FIAT sells in Brazil under the FIAT brand, European FIAT Professional light commercial vehicles as: